 As you continue through the old town, you’ll pass Saint Willibrord’s Church; a Gothic revival church built in the 19th century, it’s considered one of the prettiest churches in the city with its ornate interior boasting gilded ornamentation and dramatic architecture.

-Your tour will conclude with a canal cruise of the city in a glass-topped boat, through the main waterway passing familiar sights like the Domtoren and additional places like the Sonnenborgh Observatory with its 16th-century fortifications and modern domes.
+Your tour will conclude with a canal cruise along the city's main waterway.
+From your glass-topped boat, you can take in sights such as the Domtoren and the Sonnenborgh Observatory with its 16th-century fortifications and modern domes.
 You’ll also pass beneath the gentle arches of the Gentleman’s Bridge and see modern canal boats on your way, one of which has been transformed into a cafe.
 An audio guide plays throughout the boat and your captain will explain what you’re seeing, though your local guide will also help.

 This tour will take about half a day, and is available year-round as the boat is heated.